Best Gaming Keyboards

-This SteelSeries keyboard comes in at the top of our video because of its great features and excellent build quality.
+This SteelSeries keyboard comes in at the top of our guide because of its great features and excellent build quality.
+To us it’s the perfect gaming keyboard.

 The APEX Pro has a five times faster actuation speed and an eight times faster response time than other competitive keyboards.
 You can adjust the magnetic sensors to be as low as 0.4mm, giving you insanely fast and featherlight actuation.